How To Find The Right Film Director?

 It felt like a huge weight was lifted off my shoulders.

-Luckily, I had put up a director’s bulletin on the Virginia Film Office Hotline a month earlier and I had an inbox full of submissions and reels to look through for an immediate replacement and I was going to be extra strict.
-Out of all the submissions only 2 caught my interest.
+Luckily, I had also put up a director’s bulletin on the Virginia Film Office Hotline a month or so earlier and remembered I had an inbox full of submissions to look through.
+I was going to be extra strict this time around.
+As I was going through the submissions only 2 caught my interest.

 The first interview was with a talented director who placed and won in multiple competitions such as Cannes and the London Shorts Film Festival.

-So, when I interviewed her, it was like a breath of fresh air, and I asked her repeatedly if she was comfortable with taking on a “dark” film.
-When she said, “yes” on all occasions I made sure to send her my synopsis immediately after our interview.
+When I interviewed her, it was like a breath of fresh air.
+I asked if she was comfortable with taking on a “dark” film.
+When she said, “yes” I sent her my film’s synopsis after our interview.

 Two days later I was disappointed when I received an email back from her saying, “unfortunately my story was a bit too dark” for her to take on.
-What?!
-That makes absolutely no sense.
-I’m fuming at this point.
-This made me learn another lesson: send the synopsis to the director interviewee before the interview to ensure your time is not wasted.

-Another post you may be interested in:
+Other posts you may be interested in:

 Disclaimer: